aws-samples/aws-eda-slurm-cluster/docs/config.md

 default='US/Central'

+### AdditionalSecurityGroupsStackName

+If you followed the [automated process to create security groups for external login nodes and file systems](../deployment-prerequisites#shared-security-groups-for-login-nodes-and-file-systems), then specify the stack name that you deployed and the additional security groups will be configured for the head and compute nodes.

-### RESEnvironmentName
+### RESStackName

-If you are deploying the cluster to use from Research and Engineering Studio (RES) virtual desktops, then you can specify the environment name so that the virtual desktops automatically get configured to use the cluster.
+If you are deploying the cluster to use from Research and Engineering Studio (RES) virtual desktops, then you can specify the stack name for the RES environment to automate the integration.

-The security group of the desktops will be updated with rules that allow them to talk to the cluster and the cluster will be configured on the desktop.
+The virtual desktops automatically get configured to use the cluster.

+This requires you to [configure security groups for external login nodes](../deployment-prerequisites#shared-security-groups-for-login-nodes-and-file-systems).

 The Slurm binaries will be compiled for the OS of the desktops and and environment modulefile will be created so that the users just need to load the cluster modulefile to use the cluster.